-Reports of sexual assault, dating violence, domestic violence, or stalking made to a mandated reporter will be forwarded to the applicable individual indicated above.
-All supervisors, administrators/managers, and administrative faculty are mandated reporters, including community coordinators.
+Reports of sexual assault, dating violence, domestic violence, or stalking made to a Responsible Employee will be forwarded to the applicable individual indicated above.
+All supervisors, administrators/managers, and faculty are required to report to a Title IX & Discrimination Officer, including community coordinators.